MMaitland1/StreamKeeper-FullStack-React-Node/README.md

 ## Key Features

-### Backend (Node.js API)
+## Backend (Node.js API)
-- **Multi-Server Architecture**: Separate endpoints for movies, TV shows, persons, and general TMDb queries, enhancing modularity and scalability.
+- **Multi-Server Architecture**:
+  The API is modularized into separate servers handling specific routes for movies, TV shows, persons, and general TMDb queries.
+This separation enhances modularity, maintainability, and scalability, allowing easy upgrades or modifications for individual components.
-- **Swagger-Documented Endpoints**: Provides user-friendly documentation for exploring and testing available routes.
+- **Swagger-Documented Endpoints**:
+  Provides a detailed and user-friendly interface for exploring and testing available routes within the API.
+This documentation improves developer experience and ensures a clear understanding of available operations.
-- **Flexible Search**: Powerful search functionality to query movies, TV shows, and persons with optimized query handling.
+- **Flexible Search Functionality**:
+  A powerful search feature enables optimized and flexible querying of movies, TV shows, and persons from the database.
+Search queries are handled efficiently to ensure accurate and fast results.
-- **Comprehensive Error Handling**: Ensures seamless API responses and user experience.
+- **Comprehensive Error Handling**:
+  Robust error handling mechanisms ensure consistent and informative API responses, contributing to a seamless user experience and easier debugging.
-- **Health Check Routes**: Easy monitoring and validation of API status.
+- **Health Check Routes**:
+  Built-in health check endpoints offer simple and effective monitoring and validation of API status and availability.

-### Frontend (React)
+## Frontend (React)
-- **Responsive Design**: Adapts gracefully to desktops, tablets, and mobile devices, offering a consistent user experience.
+- **Responsive Design**:
+  The frontend is built with responsive design principles to ensure it adapts gracefully to various devices, including desktops, tablets, and mobile devices.
+Users experience a consistent and optimized interface regardless of screen size.
-- **Real-Time Search**: Interactive search bar to quickly find movies, TV shows, and people, providing instant results.
+- **Real-Time Search**:
+  Features an interactive search bar for quick searches of movies, TV shows, and people.
+The search provides instant results, improving user engagement and experience.
-- **Detailed Media Pages**: Access in-depth information, ratings, reviews, trailers, and related content for each movie and show.
+- **Detailed Media Pages**:
+  Users can access comprehensive information on movies and TV shows, including ratings, reviews, trailers, and related content.
+This provides an enriched media experience.
-- **Efficient Caching Mechanism**: Reduces redundant API calls, improving load times and user experience.
+- **Efficient Caching Mechanism**:
+  The frontend utilizes caching to reduce redundant API calls, improving load times and ensuring a faster, smoother user experience.
-- **User-Friendly Navigation**: Intuitive design with clear navigation links for browsing content, searching, and viewing specific details.
+- **User-Friendly Navigation**:
+  The navigation system is designed to be intuitive, with clear links for browsing content, searching, and viewing specific details.
+This makes the application easy to use for all users.

+## Microservices
+- **Scalable Architecture**:
+  Each service operates independently, handling a distinct domain, such as movies, TV shows, or user data.
+This isolation supports horizontal scaling, making it easier to deploy, maintain, and upgrade individual services without affecting the overall system.
+- **Service Communication**:
+  Microservices communicate via lightweight, standardized protocols (e.g., REST, gRPC, or message queues).
+This ensures efficient data exchange and minimizes coupling between services.
+- **Load Balancing**:
+  Traffic is evenly distributed across multiple services, providing fault tolerance and optimizing resource usage.
+Load balancers ensure high availability and consistent performance.
+- **Independent Deployment**:
+  Services can be developed, deployed, and maintained independently.
+This accelerates development cycles and supports continuous integration and deployment (CI/CD) practices.
+- **Dedicated Databases**:
+  Each microservice may have its dedicated database, ensuring optimal data modeling and reducing potential conflicts with other services.

 ## Technology Stack
 - **Backend**: Node.js, Express.js, Axios for API requests, and Swagger for API documentation.